roitmaster/trip-planner/README.md

   ```
 3. Set up your API keys:

-For ChatGPT, set your OpenAI API key in the openai_helper.py file.
+For ChatGPT, set your OpenAI API key in the .env file.
 For flight and weather information, set your API keys in the respective service files (flights.py, weather.py).

 ```